flexcompute/tidy3d/docs/source/index.rst

 Tidy3D Documentation
 ====================

-Tidy3D is a finite-difference time-domain solver providing speed and scale for extremely large problems.
+Tidy3D is a software package for solving extremely large electrodynamics problems using the finite-difference time-domain (FDTD) method.

-The Python API can be used to build simulation models, submit jobs, and analyze results of complete runs.
+This is the documentation for the python API, which is the main way to build simulation models, submit jobs, and analyze results of completed runs.

 .. toctree::
    :maxdepth: 1